google/OpenSK/README.md

 ## Disclaimer

 This project is **proof-of-concept and a research platform**.
-It is **NOT** meant for a day to day usage.
+It is **NOT** meant for a daily usage.
 It's still under development and as such comes with a few limitations:

 ### FIDO2